July 3, 2020

 Overview: Our Virtual Introduction to Residence at Hopewell

-Our virtual introduction to Hopewell begins our clinical relationship with a prospective resident, introduces and orients them to Hopewell, and protects our current residents by requiring a prospective resident to be isolated from others for 14 days before they can enter our residential community.
+Our virtual introduction to Hopewell initiates our clinical relationship with a prospective resident, introduces and orients them to Hopewell, and protects our current residents by requiring a prospective resident to be isolated from others for 14 days before they can enter our residential community.

 Involvement in Virtual Hopewell Programming

 The prospective resident will engage in online telehealth for clinical and orientation programming.
-This will help them make progress on the goals that bring them to Hopewell, speed their transition into our community once they are in residence, and help manage the possible stresses of being in quarantine.
+This will help them make progress on the goals that bring them to Hopewell, speed their transition into our community once they are in residence, and help manage the stresses of being in quarantine.